blast-cu/blast-cu.github.io/_pages/mlpacheco.md

 #### My Work

 I primarily work on Natural Language Processing, Machine Learning and Computational Social Science.
 I study and develop methods to integrate structured knowledge and machine learning for NLP, with a focus on discourse modeling tasks.
-I am also broadly interested in applications of NLP for human factors (e.g., transparency, fairness, safety) and socio-technical systems (e.g., science communication and discovery, media distribution and analysis, educational applications, collaboration frameworks).
+I am also broadly interested in human factors for language technology (e.g., trust, safety, collaboration) and NLP for socio-technical systems (e.g., science communication and discovery, media distribution and analysis).
 I am a strong believer in interdisciplinary, collaborative work.
 I actively collaborate with researchers in linguistics, human-computer interaction, formal methods, security, bioinformatics, and the behavioral and social sciences.
 For more information, see my [full list of publications](https://blast-cu.github.io/publications/).

 #### Interested in working with me?